m | deaths | logdose |

 In GLMs the random variables Y_i are independent and they are distributed according to an exponential dispersion family, whose definition will be provided in a few slides.

-For now, it suffices to say that the distributions most commonly used in Statistics, such as the normal, binomial, gamma, and Poisson, are exponential family distributions.
+The distributions most commonly used in Statistics, such as the normal, binomial, gamma, and Poisson, are exponential family distributions.

 Exponential dispersion families are characterized by their mean and variance.
 Let v(\mu) > 0 be a function of the mean, called variance function and let a_i(\phi) >0 be functions of an additional unknown parameter \phi > 0 called dispersion.